-The RobotFalcon was developed by one of the authors (RM).
-Its colouration, shape, overall size and the relative dimension of wing and tail were customised to closely resemble a peregrine falcon, Falco peregrinus (Figure 2).
-Its body is made of fiberglass, and its wings and tail are made of Expanded Polypropylene (EPP). reinforced with carbon fiber.
+The RobotFalcon was developed by one of the authors (R.M.).
+Its coloration, shape, overall size and the relative dimension of wing and tail were customized to closely resemble a peregrine falcon, Falco peregrinus (figure 2).
+Its body is made of fibreglass, and its wings and tail are made of expanded polypropylene, reinforced with carbon fibre.
 The parts were coloured by air-brush.
 The RobotFalcon weighs 0.245 kg and has a wingspan of 70 cm.
-It has two propellors, one on each wing, with additional control surfaces on the tail for steering and has a cruise speed of 15 m/s.
+It has two propellors, one on each wing, with additional control surfaces on the tail for steering and has a cruise speed of 15 m s-1.
 The wings do not flap, which allows for greater controllability/steerability during the flight.
-A camera (Runcam micro swift2, 30 fps) on the head enables first-person view whilst steering.
-Two certified operators (RM & RW) steered the RobotFalcon alternatingly.
+A camera (Runcam micro swift2, 30 fps) on the head enables first-person view while steering.
+Two certified operators (R.M. and R.W.) steered the RobotFalcon alternatingly.
 Controlling for pilot identity in no case changed the results of the statistical analyses.
-For simplicity we therefore excluded this factor from the analysis presented in the paper.
+For simplicity, we therefore excluded this factor from the analysis presented in the paper.